 Any Notebook is beautiful

 It’s totally up to you to choose the notebook.
-Don’t fall for the the brand & price trap.
+Don’t fall for the brand & price trap.
 Moleskine won’t make you productive.
 (Tho the quality is stunning!)
-If you are planning to have monthly logs, check if journal can contain 31 lines per page.
-For Indian users, I would recommend Matrika journal (Amazon Basics note is fine, but they don’t have dotted books and on square, the lines are darker than it’s supposed to be)
+If you plan to have monthly logs, check if the journal can contain 31 lines per page.
+For Indian users, I would recommend Matrika journal (Amazon Basics note is fine, but they don’t have dotted books and on the square, the lines are darker than it’s supposed to be)

 You can do Bullet Journal digitally too.
 There are multiple blogs on how people successfully do BuJo with Evernote, Notion, Coda, or Notepad.
 If you find it working, go ahead.To conclude, Don’t be too religious about the Bullet Journal.
 It’s a framework.
 Just a framework.